Our Continuous Integration (CI) setup performs periodic builds from the

 packages/cli/build/index.js entry point.
 Example:

-In almost all of the cases, this cluster creation attempt is then expected to fail with:
+In almost all of the cases, this instance creation attempt is then expected to fail with:

 Why is that?
 It is essential to appreciate that this CLI build (not built by CI) cannot have awareness of a sane corresponding default for the

-controller_image parameter in the cluster configuration.
+controller_image parameter in the instance configuration.
 Therefore, it is pointing to an image that usually does not exist on Docker Hub.

-You might decide that all you need is to get a cluster running using the latest and greatest controller image built by CI, from
+You might decide that all you need is to get a instance running using the latest and greatest controller image built by CI, from

 For achieving that, you can use a moving target image tag: